-A cargo ship.
-Per 1 (pages in Russian), 2 (link 1 translated), 3 (Russian page, same data as 1), 4 (link 3 translated), 5 (Miramar, link, you now must be registered to access).
-228.1 ft. long.
+A cargo ship launched in Aug.
+1886.
+Per 1 (details re wreck), 2 (Russian page), 3 (link 2 translated), 4 (Russian page), 5 (link 4 translated), 6 (Miramar, link, you now must be registered to access).
+228.1 ft. long, signal letters HQVF, 119 HP.
 The webmaster has a few editions of Lloyd's Registers available to him, thru 1889/90, see left.
 Constructed for 'Fenwick & Co.', of London.
-In 1891, the vessel was sold to 'S Tourcoul', presumably of Ukraine, renamed Ignatiy Prokhorov & registered at Odessa.
+I read that in 1891, the vessel was sold to 'S Tourcoul', renamed Ignatiy Prokhorov & registered at Odessa.
+Lloyd's Register ('LR') of 1897/98 lists S. Tourcoul rather as the owner of Ignatius Prohoroff.
 It was sold again, in 1903, to 'S. l.
 Karapatnitskiy' (Beware!
 That is a WWW translation of 'С. Л. Карапатницкий', the Russian text, & probably is imperfect).
-Maybe the vessel was rebuilt & became of 1369 tons.
+The vessel became recorded at 1369 tons.
+LR of 1911/12 again lists Ignatius Prohoroff, of 1369 tons, owned by Sch. & E. Karapatnitsky & registered at Odessa.
 The vessel was requisitioned by the Russian?
 Navy (Transport #27) - cannot understand what is stated as its purpose - & in 1917 by the 'White Guards' who operated in the Black Sea area.
 In Nov.
 1918, the vessel hit a mine & sank near Sevastopol, Ukraine.
-The wreck has been positively located, lying in 274 ft of water, SW of Sevastopol, indeed there is an image of the brass engine plate at 1.
-The above is in part from the webmaster's attempt at a WWW translation of the Russian texts.
+The wreck has been positively located, lying in 274 ft. of water, SW of Sevastopol, indeed an image is available of the brass engine plate as at left.
+The above is in part from the webmaster's attempt at a WWW translation of Russian texts.
 The name of the vessel may well have been 'Ignatii Prokhorov' (ИГНАТИЙ ПРОХОРОВ in Russian).
 Is it possible that you can correct any errors above and/or provide more data & an image?

 1345 (or 1394) tons